SmileAPI/quickstart/README.md

 1. Import the /android-webview folder in your favorite IDE(example:Android Studio)

 2. After all dependencies successfully loaded, start the your App.

+### Additionly, if you want to use Wink Javascript SDK in React Native Webview

+Run the above Implementation Steps 1 to 8 if you haven't done, continue the following steps:

+1. Create a React Native project and configure the React Native development environment to ensure normal operation

+2. Create two HTML, one on the root directory, one on the android/app/src/main/assets

+3. Write the startup method in the two HTML.
+Note that the startup mode of Android and iOS is different, and the specific writing method can refer to the React-native file

+4. Start the your App